thunder-engine/thunder-doc/reference/object.rst

 ----

-.. _api_Object_3fd4c2e1:
+.. _api_Object_6384bd79:

 template <typename T> :ref:`std::list<T><api_std::list<T>>`  **Object::findChildren** (bool  *recursive* = true)

-Returns all children of this object that can be cast to type T. The search is performed *recursive*ly, unless *recursive* option is false.
+Returns all children of this object that can be cast to type T. The search is performed recursively, unless *recursive* option is false.

 Returns empty list if no such objects.